 Chris Croghan is driven by the same motives that inspired Luther, a deep seated concern for the proclamation of the Gospel and the care of souls.
-These motivations inspired Chris to help establish and direct the Luther House of Study (LHOS) at Augustana College and Sioux Falls Seminary.
+These motivations inspired Chris to help establish and direct the Luther House of Study (LHOS) at Augustana University and Sioux Falls Seminary.

 Trained as a Reformation scholar specializing in the life and teachings of Martin Luther, pastoral ministry remains central to Chris’ vocational identity.
-After graduating from Augustana College, Chris earned a Master of Divinity from Luther Seminary in 1995, was ordained in the Evangelical Lutheran Church of America for Word and Sacrament ministry and served as a parish pastor in St. Charles, Minnesota.
+After graduating from Augustana University, Chris earned a Master of Divinity from Luther Seminary in 1995, was ordained in the Evangelical Lutheran Church of America for Word and Sacrament ministry and served as a parish pastor in St. Charles, Minnesota.

 After five years of ministry, Chris was invited to study at Luther Seminary once again — and, in 2007 was granted a Ph.D. degree in Church History.
-In 2004, Chris joined Augustana College’s Religion Department.
+In 2004, Chris joined Augustana University’s Religion Department.

 Shortly after, in hopes of easing the ordination process for Lutheran students and providing a resource for clergy in the region, an idea for a house of study began to form.
 Then in 2006, through a broad collaboration between the two educational institutions, Lutheran Outdoors of South Dakota, the South Dakota Synod and many local supporters, the Luther House of Study became a reality.